MicrosoftDocs/trace-processor-docs/trace-processor/quickstart.md

 Telling the processor what kinds of data you want up front means you do not need to spend time processing large volumes of all possible kinds of trace data.
 Instead, [TraceProcessor](xref:Microsoft.Windows.EventTracing.TraceProcessor) just does the work needed to provide the specific kinds of data you request.

+## Recommended project settings

+There are a couple of project settings we recommend using with TraceProcessor:

+1. We recommend running exes as 64-bit.

+    The Visual Studio default for a new C# .NET Framework console application is Any CPU with Prefer 32-bit checked.
+The default for .NET Core may already have the recommended setting.

+    Trace processing can be memory-intensive, especially with larger traces, and we recommend changing Platform target to x64 (or unchecking Prefer 32-bit) in exes that use TraceProcessor.
+To change these settings, see the Build tab under Properties for the project.
+To change these settings for all configurations, ensure that the Configuration dropdown is set to All Configurations, rather than the default of the current configuration only.

+2. We suggest using NuGet with the newer-style PackageReference mode rather than the older packages.config mode.

+    To change the default for new projects, see Tools, NuGet Package Manager, Package Manager Settings, Package Management, Default package management format.

 ## Next Steps

 In this quickstart, you accessed process command lines from an ETW trace.
 Now, you have an application that can access data from traces.